The Gender Gap in Self-Promotion

 The gender gap in self-promotion persists even when incentives to self-promote are removed and information about other people's average level of self-promotion is provided.

 Research has shown that the differences in men and women’s behaviors in professional environments may have a large impact on the gender gap in the success of men and women in several occupational fields, including academia and business-related professions.
-For example, research has shown that women may be less willing to compete than men, and women’s anger decreases their influence while men’s anger increases their influence.
+For example, research has shown that women may be less willing to compete than men, and women’s anger decreases their influence while men’s anger increases their influence in group deliberations.
 What are the ways in which we can narrow these gender gaps and ensure that our workplaces have a level playing field for people of all genders?

 In many labor markets, individuals are asked to assess their own performance—whether in applications, interviews, performance reviews, or other settings.
 During these situations, individuals are asked explicitly and implicitly to provide self-evaluations of their ability and performance.
 However, there has been little research on if and how self-evaluations differ by equally performing men and women.

 In this study, researchers investigated whether self-evaluations vary by gender, and whether self-evaluations change based on the type of environment (such as whether self-evaluations may influence hiring outcomes or whether other relevant information is provided).

 Women tend to evaluate their performance less favorably than equally-performing men.
 This gap in self-evaluations persists even when incentives to self-promote (i.e., to inflate one’s self-evaluation) are removed and information about other people's average level of self-evaluations is provided.

 - Although women on average performed better than men on the Armed Services Vocational Aptitude Battery (ASVAB) test which tests mathematical and verbal reasoning, women on average rated their performance 25% lower than men on average rated their performance.

 - The gender gap in self-evaluations cannot be explained by a confidence gap.